Skip to content

 Player

-Controls auto-hide during playback and reappear on mouse movement.
-Progress bar is thin at rest, expands on hover.
-For files the browser can't play natively, the server transcodes to HLS on the fly with FFmpeg.
+Controls hide during playback and come back on mouse movement.
+When the browser can't play a file natively, the server transcodes it to HLS with FFmpeg.
 The user just presses play.

 Controls appear on hover, then fade out